What is the statute of limitations on an IRS tax audit?

 This raises the question of whether the Department of Homeland Security tracks former LPRs – names and addresses overseas and provides that information to the Internal Revenue Service?

 The new I-407 Form requires much more information and is 2 pages in length.
 The old form had only 6 lines and was less than 1/2 of a page in length.
-These forms
+These forms are set forth here.
+The new form requires the address overseas of the individual.

 The complete set of lists going back to the mid-1990s can be reviewed here.
 Quarterly Publications.